 The Siegfried Line, or West Wall, defended Germany's western border.
-A solid line of bunkers and pillboxes, with dragon's teeth anti-tank defences and minefields, the West Wall was a static defence line, manned by poor quality troops backed up by the remaining panzer units ready to counterattack any threatened breech in the fortifications.
+A solid line of bunkers and pillboxes, with dragon's teeth anti-tank defences and minefields, it was a static defence line, manned by poor quality troops, but backed up by the remaining Panzer units ready to counterattack any threatened breech in the fortifications.
 The weight of American and British attacks would eventually see it overrun as they pressed on into Germany itself.